-During 2020, with my new experience of sudden collective change and isolation, as many, I was in a process of re-evaluation.
+During 2020, with my new experience of sudden collective change and isolation, I was in a process of re-evaluation.
 I found more than a few good reasons to go back and focus on preparing my book for English readers (I thanked my translator from Croatia and decided to carry on with a Canadian editor).

-This time there was no resistance as I understood my story was now a part of collective story.
+This time there was no resistance as I understood my story was now a part of a collective story.
 The process of translation/rewriting/publishing led me to collaborations I experienced as blessings.

 As my book is a part of Liminal World too, I made a story about its creation in my September video.
 Please, watch it and share it with your community.
 Thank you.